jsta/looseleaf/README.md

 ### Motivation

-`R notebooks` are ok but it is difficult to manage a linked collection.
+It is difficult to manage a linked collection of [R notebooks](https://rmarkdown.rstudio.com/r_notebooks.html).

-`bookdown` is great except for a few key downsides arising from the fact that chapters are concatenated on render so that chunk labels cannot be duplicated, selective caching becomes difficult, and there can be no chapter level knitr hooks.
+[bookdown](https://bookdown.org/yihui/bookdown/) is great except for a few key downsides arising from the fact that chapters are concatenated on render so that chunk labels cannot be duplicated, selective caching becomes difficult, and there can be no chapter level knitr hooks.

 ## Features